blog-teaser

 npx create-react-app react_app

 Update the react_app project's build configuration to output to the www directory, which is used by Cordova for building mobile applications.
+Create scripts folder and inside create copy-to-cordova.js that contains code for build configuration output to the www directory.
 Edit package.json in your React project (react_app) to set the build output directory:

 "scripts": {